Asynchronous Context

 Cost of retention

 In order to make state available in a static fashion across API calls the mechanism to do this is to use thread local state.
-The same thread maybe used to process logically independent asynchronous control flows (e.g. EventLoop can process multiple sockets, and each socket can process multiple requests, and offloading may re-use threads to process different requests).
+The same thread maybe used to process logically independent asynchronous control flows (e.g. I/O threads can process multiple sockets, and each socket can process multiple requests, and offloading may re-use threads to process different requests).
 This results in frequently accessing the thread local state to save original value, set correct context, and then restore original value.

 Usage